• Use Cases

 send_webhook

-Forward the event payload to an HTTPS endpoint
+Deliver an authenticated, optionally signed event payload to an HTTPS endpoint

 Common use cases

-How Meshes teams usually put Webhooks to work
+Where Meshes teams put Webhooks to work

-These are the workflows where this destination tends to matter first.
-The point is to keep the product event, the destination action, and the operational retry path in one place.
+Workflows where this destination tends to matter first — the product event, the destination action, and the operational retry path living inside the same workspace.

-Reach internal services without writing a custom dispatcher
+Internal services reachable without a custom dispatcher

 Send user.signup or billing events into your own downstream services while keeping retries and observability inside Meshes.